ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_addingremovingservers.md

 {: #vc_hybrid_addingremovingservers-removing-procedure}

 1. From the {{site.data.keyword.vmwaresolutions_short}} console, click **Resources** from the left navigation pane.
-2. In the **vCenter Server Instances** table, click the instance for which you want to contract capacity.
+2. In the **vCenter Server instances** table, click the instance for which you want to contract capacity.
 3. Click **Infrastructure** on the left navigation pane.
 4. In the **CLUSTERS** table, click the cluster from which you want to remove ESXi servers.
-5. In the **ESXi Servers** table, select the servers that you want to remove and click **Remove**.
+5. In the **ESXi servers** table, select the servers that you want to remove and click **Remove**.

 ### Results after you remove ESXi servers
 {: #vc_hybrid_addingremovingservers-removing-results}